mkondratek/git-machete-blog-post/blog.md

 ![Git Machete - Rebase](rebase-gm_dark-4x3.gif "Rebase From Git Machete")

-Now all that's left is to `Push Branch...`.
+Now all that's left is to `Push...`.
 This action opens a (force) push dialog. <br/>
 After a successful push, the remote branch is **up to date** with its remote branch.